What are the latest funding news in the AI chip market? (June 2026)

 Insights

-We define the AI chip market as data-center accelerators whose primary purpose is to run AI workloads (training and inference).
+We define the AI chip market as data-center accelerators whose primary purpose is to run AI workloads, including training and inference.

-We include GPUs, TPUs, and other AI accelerators/ASICs sold for deployment in servers used to train or serve machine-learning models.
+We include GPUs, TPUs, and other AI accelerators or ASICs sold for deployment in servers used to train or serve machine-learning models.

-We exclude general-purpose CPUs, networking and memory components, and endpoint/edge chips in phones, PCs, cars, and IoT devices.
+We exclude general-purpose CPUs, networking and memory components, and endpoint or edge chips in phones, PCs, cars, and IoT devices.

 You can also read our detailed analysis to understand how funding activity in the AI chip market has evolved over the last few years.